 Today, Mumbai pulsates with activity.
 It is a city that is disciplined by no time frame, either by day or by night.
 Mumbai is also the country's financial powerhouse, its industrial heartland, and its economic nerve center.
 With dazzling shopping arcades, exciting sports activity, night clubs and bars, theater and music, gourmet restaurants and interesting sightseeing, Mumbai offers visitors a heady mix of all this and more.

-In the morning, you will be picked up at your hotel in Mumbai and transferred to the airport in good time to board your domestic flight to Goa.
-Upon arrival in Goa, you will be picked up at the airport and transferred to your hotel.
+In the morning, you will be picked up at your hotel in 4:00PM and transferred to the airport in good time to board your domestic flight to 4:00PM.
+Upon arrival in 4:00PM, you will be greeted at the airport by your driver and transferred to your hotel.
+(This service is on a private basis.)

-Having been the meeting point of races, religions and cultures of East and West over the centuries, Goa has a multi-hued and distinctive lifestyle quite different from the rest of India.
-Hindu and Catholic communities make up almost the entire population with minority representation of Muslims and other religions.
+Having been the meeting point of many races, religions and cultures over the centuries, this city has a distinctive lifestyle quite different from the rest of India.
+Hindu and Catholic communities make up almost the entire population, with minority representation of Muslims and other religions.
 The tourist season in Goa begins in late September and carries on through early March.
 The weather in these months is usually dry and pleasantly cool.
-Besides the natural beauty, the fabulous beaches and sunshine, travelers to Goa love the laid-back, peaceful, warm and friendly nature of the Goan people.
+Besides the obvious natural beauty, travelers enjoy the laid back, warm and friendly nature of the Goan people.

 Enjoy a half day tour of Goa.
 Nine kilometers from the East of Panjim is Old Goa, popular for its churches and cathedrals.
 Some of the old buildings are converted into museums maintained by the Archaeological Survey of India.
 Old Goa is still the spiritual heart of Christian Goa.
 It has been granted World Heritage Status by UNESCO for its extraordinarily grandiose churches and convents.